openhab/openhab-addons/bundles/org.openhab.io.homekit/README.md

 - On "OFF" event home app sends "OFF" without brightness information.

 However, some dimmer devices for example do not expect brightness on "ON" event, some others do not expect "ON" upon brightness change.
-In order to support different devices HomeKit binding can filter some events.
+In order to support different devices HomeKit integration can filter some events.
 Which events should be filtered is defined via dimmerMode configuration.

 ```xtend
 Dimmer dimmer_light	"Dimmer Light" 	 {homekit="Lighting, Lighting.Brightness" [dimmerMode="<mode>"]}